nwisbeta/github.io/pages/snomed_valueset/snomed_valueset_landing_page.md

 [SNOMED International's Confluence pages](https://confluence.ihtsdotools.org/display/DOCRFSPG/2.2.+Value+Set) provide an example of using a value set to make entering Observation data faster and more efficient.

-NHS Wales uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.
+The NWIS test server uses SNOMED CT as its base code system, with the United Kingdom Edition reference set module.

-These API examples use the NHS Wales test ontology server.
+These API examples use the [NWIS test ontology server](https://nhswales-snomed-dev.app/fhir/).

 ### View available ValueSets

 Enter the base URL with the `ValueSet` resource.

 The response depends on which value sets are installed on the given Ontoserver.
-The NHS Wales Ontoserver has no ValueSets specified.
+The NWIS test server has no ValueSets specified.

 `
 GET http://nhswales-snomed-dev.app/fhir/ValueSet